 Currently my family of four has four gallons of kombucha brewing at all times, and we still manage to run out.
 I am considering ordering another two gallon jar to keep up with demand or getting some warming mats to speed up the brewing time.

-Ingredients for Making Kombucha:
+Ingredients for making kombucha

 - 1 cup per gallon of reserved kombucha from a previous batch (or liquid that came with your scoby)